 We met the usher back inside, and he proceeded to finish the tour through the church, past the huge stained-glass window of St. Michael’s feet on Satan’s neck, and his sword thrusting down onto the devil’s chest.
 Then, on the wall, next to the Nave, was their theme for Advent - the Great Reversal.

+The stained-glass window in the Nave of St. Michael with his foot on Lucifer’s neck, St. Michael’s Episcopal Church, Charleston, SC

-The As we exited out the front door, there was a table with an elderly lady there who handed us all “a blessing”, a small vial with a mustard seed, and a slip of paper with a scripture on it.
+As we exited out the front door, there was a table with an elderly lady there who handed us all “a blessing”, a small vial with a mustard seed, and a slip of paper with a scripture on it.

 The man at the door stopped me again to ask me, “Ma’am, did you get your blessing?”
 I assured him I had.

+The vial and the scripture that was inside of it that had been given

+by “The Mustard Seed of Faith” ministry.

 As we sat at a restaurant down the street to eat, I carefully unscrewed the lid and lifted out the small paper.
 The words amazed me, as I read,

 “Blessed is the man who remains steadfast under trial, for when he has stood the test he will receive the crown of life, which God has promised to those who love him.”
 James 1:12 ESV

 As I attempted to eat, Star texted me that the Lord had instructed her to keep fasting until 2:00 pm, which was the exact time we were done.
 Then, to be funny, she sent me a picture of herself eating some cake.
 She had on the exact, same shirt I that did, a red and black plaid shirt.
+I shook my head in amazement.

 Exhausted from the day’s events, we slowly hobbled back towards the van.
 A man waved happily at us and honked as he drove away in his white truck from the direction of the church.
 As we approached the once opened gate, it was again securely locked up.

+Wow.
+Just wow.
+What just happened?!

 The Archer